Activity year 2010 uses data from the FFIEC's 2010 Census file prepared for HMDA and CRA data.

 of people in the tract that listed themselves as non-Hispanic Asian or

-Hawaiian/Pacific Islander on the 2000 Census.
+Hawaiian/Pacific Islander on the 2010 SF1.

 Black Population - This is the number of people in the tract

-that listed themselves as non-Hispanic Black or African American on the 2000
+that listed themselves as non-Hispanic Black or African American on the 2010

 Hispanic Population - This is the number of people in the tract

-Other Population/Two or More Races - This is the number of
+Other Population/Two or More Races - This is the number of people in the tract that listed themselves as

-two or more races on the 2000 Census.
+non-Hispanic some other race or two or more races on the 2010 ACS.

 Census Housing Information